Automated laboratory x-ray diffractometer and fluorescence spectrometer for high-throughput materials characterization: Instrument configuration

 The primary requirement of the MAXIMA source is the ability to provide an intense, focused \xray\ beam with sufficiently high energy to penetrate bulk metallic specimens.
 We note the use of focusing optics requires a source with both high intensity and small size (\emph{i.e.} high brightness).
-In MAXIMA this is accomplished with an Excillum MetalJet E1+ with a liquid In-Sn-Ga alloy as the anode\cite{noauthor_metaljet_nodate} which is capable of producing a source size as small as \qty{5}{\micro m} (though in practice we typically use a larger size to minimize wear and tear on the source).
+In MAXIMA this is accomplished with an Excillum MetalJet E1+ with a liquid In-Sn-Ga alloy as the anode~\cite{noauthor_metaljet_nodate} which is capable of producing a source size as small as \qty{5}{\micro m} (though in practice we typically use a larger size to minimize cathode poisoning and increase source life expectancy).

 For transmission measurements through structural metals, a high \xray energy is obviously desirable.
 Absorption in normal-incident transmission is described by the Beer-Lambert equation,